msiviero/TodoApp/README.md

 * .NET Core SDK
 * Entity framework core tools (ef)
+* A local postgresql instance (for development)
+* Docker (to run a postgresql instance with the provided docker compose file)

 To install the Entity framework core tools, open a terminal and run the following commands: